nischal888/task-cascade/README.md

 # Task-Cascade

-<h3 align="center">A modern, type-safe, and performant Kanban board built with React and TypeScript.</h3>
+<h3 align="center">A simple, type-safe, and performant Kanban board built with React and TypeScript.</h3>

 ---